Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Results

 \subsection{Static electronic properties}

-Figure~\ref{str_dos} (c-f) depicts the atom- and orbital-resolved density of states (DOS) near the band edges, along with the spatial charge distributions associated with the VBM and CBM.
-Among all X$_3$NSb compounds, the VBM is dominated by N and Sb $p$ orbitals, while the CBM primarily arises from the \textit{d} orbitals of the X-site cations.
-Unlike conventional LHPs, where A-site cations make negligible contributions to the frontier electronic states, the A-site atoms in X$_3$NSb antiperovskites (A=Sb) contribute significantly to the band edges, highlighting the active role of all atomic constituents.
-Substituting Ca with Sr reduces Sb 5$p$$-$N 2$p$ hybridization, likely due to the increased Sb$-$N distances in Sr$_3$NSb.
-In both Ca and Sr compounds, Sb 5$p$ states lie lower in energy than N 2$p$ states.
-In contrast, Ba$_3$NSb exhibits a qualitatively distinct behavior, wherein the Sb 5$p$ levels reside above the N 2$p$ states, and exhibit strong hybridization at the VBM.
-Remarkably, this enhanced hybridization persists despite the monotonic increase in Sb$-$N distances from Ca$_3$NSb (4.224 \text{\r{A}}) to Sr$_3$NSb (4.554 \text{\r{A}}) to Ba$_3$NSb (4.644 \text{\r{A}}).
-This indicates that the incorporation of Ba, accompanied by reduced symmetry and lattice distortions in the hexagonal Ba$_3$NSb phase, modifies the local bonding environment, shifts the $p$-orbital energy alignments, and facilitates stronger Sb–N hybridization despite longer Sb-N bond distances.
+Fig.~\ref{str_dos} (c-j) depicts the atom- and orbital-resolved density of states (DOS) near the band edges together with the real-space charge distributions associated with the VBM and CBM.
+Across all X$_3$NSb antiperovskites, the VBM is dominated by N and Sb $p$ orbitals, while the CBM primarily arises from the X-site \textit{d} orbitals.
+In contrast to conventional LHPs, where A-site cations make negligible contributions to the frontier electronic states, the A-site atoms in X$_3$NSb (A=Sb) contribute significantly to the band edges, highlighting the active role of all atomic constituents in these antiperovskites.

+Substituting Ca with Sr in the cubic phase reduces Sb 5$p -$N 2$p$ mixing at the VBM.
+Remarkably, this enhanced hybridization persists despite the monotonic increase in Sb$-$N distances from Sr$_3$NSb$_{hexa}$ (4.497 \text{\r{A}}) to $\mathrm{Ba_3NSb_{hexa}}$ (4.644 \text{\r{A}}).
+This indicates that the incorporation of Ba, accompanied by reduced symmetry and local lattice distortions in the hexagonal phase, modifies the bonding environment in a way that strengthens Sb–N hybridization even at longer Sb-N bond distances.